bbartholdy/BAMSAUR/README.md

 # References

 Bartholdy, B.P., Hoogland, M.L.P, and Waters-Rist, A., under review.
 How Old Are You Now?
 A new ageing method for nonadults based on dental wear.
-International Journal of Osteoarchaeology.
+International Journal of Osteoarchaeology. doi: 10.1002/oa.2758.

 Hadley Wickham, Jim Hester and Winston Chang (2018). devtools: Tools to Make Developing R Packages Easier.
 R package version 1.13.6. https://CRAN.R-project.org/package=devtools